-5 Reasons Bootstrapping Your Business is the Best Thing You Can Do
+5 Reasons Bootstrapping Your Business is the Best Thing You Can Do Investors know those companies that are bootstrapped know how to run the business and ensure equity.

 Let's be honest, fundraising is a major chapter in every startup's success story.
 It's one of the most exciting, terrifying, and rewarding parts of starting a company.
 Having a stranger write you a check for six or seven figures not only validates your idea, but it validates yourself as an entrepreneur.
 Clearly, others believe in you enough to put their money where their mouth is.
 I myself have raised over $1 million for my startup, Buddytruk, as well have written several articles on how to fundraise for your business and how much to ask for.
 That said, there are several reasons why you should not fundraise when starting a business, and given today's venture landscape, now may be a better time than ever to bootstrap your company to success.
 Here are five reasons you should pass on fundraising and investor meetings in 2016: